 Fall 2020 exhibit in Portland, Oregon and broadcast online

 In October 2020, the Sea Stories exhibit invited the community to become world-builders and storytellers in this socially distributed, publicly accessible installation in partnership with Portland Textile Month.
-Starting October 1, 2020, create your own puppets from reclaimed fishing gear to tell a Sea Story of transformation for our lands and people in this collaborative art installation.
+We're filming community-submitted puppets made from reclaimed fishing gear to tell a Sea Story of transformation for our lands and people in this collaborative art installation.
 Stories were filmed and broadcast in public window space.

 We are seeking distribution and funding partnerships to produce Season 2 with more of the diverse puppets and stories we have waiting in the wings!
 Click here to learn more.

 - 90+ puppet-making kits were distributed free to the public, including reclaimed fishing gear and basic puppet / story guidelines

 - 25+ participants submitted their completed puppets and accompanying Sea Stories of creative potential and transformation